Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Framework of The System And Proposed Method

-Typically, NDN-IoT requires that all data packets are signed one by one by the resource-constrained $\text{ED}_A$ for data provenance authentication, where $\text{ED}_A$ denotes the IoT end device A. We consider the general public key infrastructure (PKI) to manage the public-private key pair \cite{thesisNDN}, where the private signing key of the constrained $\text{ED}_A$ can be distributed/updated regularly by the MECD \cite{IoTsecurityupdate}.
-Therefore, it is considered that the MECD knows the signing key.
-The procedures for generating the key pair and distributing the signing key to MECD and ED$_A$ are beyond the scope of this paper.
-The packet signing is based on asymmetric encryption, which employs the RSA in general NDN networks \cite{NDN}.
-This could impose a heavy computational workload on the constrained $\text{ED}_A$ and significantly delay the packets uploading.
-Furthermore, any impersonation attacker possessing the authorized signing key of $\text{ED}_A$ could be authenticated as $\text{ED}_A$ by the traditional encryption-based authentication methods, and thus can inject the fraudulent packets into the NDN without being detected.
+Typically, NDN-IoT requires that all data packets are signed by the private signing key ($PvtK_{\text{ED}_{A}}$) of the resource-constrained $\text{ED}_A$ for data provenance authentication, where $\text{ED}_A$ denotes the end device A. The packet signing is based on asymmetric encryption, which employs, for example, ECC and RSA in most NDN networks.
+This could impose a heavy computational workload on the constrained $\text{ED}_A$ and significantly delay the packet uploading.
+It is assumed that EDs cannot afford the per-packet-level asymmetric encryption when preparing the packets due to their limited computation capacities; meanwhile, the MECD is assumed to be unconstrained.
+The private-public key pair and certificate generation and distribution are beyond the scope of our paper; interested readers can refer to \cite{6843232,NDNsmartcity,zhang2017ndn}.

+This paper focuses on how to replace the task of signing NDN packets at the EDs with the following two steps: \begin{itemize} \item Step 1: MECD first authenticates an ED using IQI-based PHY-ID accurately 1) under the dense IoT environment and 2) without imposing excessive computational complexity on this ED.

+\item Step 2: MECD offloads the signing task from the authenticated ED through accepting parts of the unsigned packets and completes the packet signing. \end{itemize}